abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 So, if you combine two groups with orders that have some common divisor (as $2$ and $2$, which are both divided by 2), then, their product would not be cyclic.
 But, if you combine two groups with orders that are relatively prime, (like $2$ and $3$) you would get a cyclic group.

-Furthermore, the product of two relatively prime groups would be isomorphic to a cyclic group of the same order, as the product of the orders of its components e.g. the product of $Z_3$ and $Z_2$ is isomorphic to the group $Z_6$ ($Z_3 \times Z_2 \cong Z_6$)
+Furthermore, the product of two relatively prime groups would be isomorphic to a cyclic group of the same order, as the product of the orders of its components e.g. the product of $Z_2$ and $Z_3$ is isomorphic to the group $Z_6$ ($Z_2\times Z_3 \cong Z_6$)

 ![Chinese reminder theorem](../03_monoid/chinese_remainder_theorem.svg)

+(the generator just adds 1 to each of the two groups)

 This is a consequence of an ancient result, known as the *Chinese Remainder theorem*.

 Abelian product groups
 ---

 Product groups are *abelian*, provided that the *groups that form them* are abelian.
-We can see that this is true by noticing that, although there is more than one generator, each acts only on its own part of the group, and so doesn't interfere with any others.
+We can see that this is true by noticing that, although there are multiple generators, each generator acts only on its own part of the group, so the generators don't interfere with each other.

 Fundamental theorem of Finite Abelian groups
 ---

 Products provide one way to create non-cyclic abelian groups --- by creating a product of two or more cyclic groups.
 The fundamental theory of finite abelian groups is a result that tells us that *this is the only way* to produce non-cyclic abelian groups i.e.

-> All abelian groups are either cyclic or products of cyclic groups.
+> All finite abelian groups are either cyclic or products of cyclic groups.

 We can use this law to gain an intuitive understanding of what Abelian groups are, but also to test whether a given group can be broken down to a product of more elementary groups.